 The system dynamics is an essential part of the EMTDC solution process.
-It serves to encompass the electric network, providing the ability to interface with it on either side: Data may be controlled from one side, while extracted from the other.
+It serves to encompass the electric network, providing the ability to interface with it on either side; data may be controlled from one side, while extracted from the other.

-Essentially a Fortran program in its own right, the system dynamics is built according to customizable specifications.
+Essentially, the system dynamics of a Fortran program in its own right, is built according to customizable specifications.
 These specifications are normally provided through PSCAD, in the form of components and modules.
 Components and modules are graphical representations of how the final program is to be structured, where each module, including the main page, is represented by a unique Fortran file.
 This file consists of declarations for a DSDYN subroutine, a DSOUT subroutine, and two BEGIN subroutines.
-Components always exist within modules, so as such they represent inline code that combines to define the contents of each subroutine.
+Components always exist within modules, and as such, they represent inline code that combines to define the contents of each subroutine.